Dechrissen/dechrissen.github.io/index.md

 <p style="text-align: center; font-size: 20px;"> <a href="mailto:derekcandersen@gmail.com"  target="_blank"><i class="fa fa-envelope"></i></a> • <a href="https://github.com/Dechrissen"  target="_blank"><i class="fa fa-github"></i></a> • <a href="https://www.linkedin.com/in/derekcandersen/"  target="_blank"><i class="fa fa-linkedin"></i></a> • <a href="/documents/resume.pdf" target="_blank"><i class="fa fa-file-text-o"></i></a> </p>

-## About
+## About Me
 I graduated from Stony Brook University with an M.A. in Computational Linguistics in January 2021.
 I am interested in linguistics as it applies to language technology and issues in natural language processing.
 I also have an interest in web development and design, including UX design and typography.
 My academic output (including papers, project reports, and Jupyter Notebooks) can be found [here](https://derekandersen.net/other/output.html).

+My résumé is [here](/documents/resume.pdf).

 ## Education
 - **2018 – 2021** — M.A. in Computational Linguistics @ Stony Brook University
 - **2016 – 2018** — B.A. in Linguistics, *Summa Cum Laude* @ Stony Brook University
 - **2013 – 2016** — Coursework in Computer Science & Japanese @ Suffolk County Community College

 ## Projects